Institute for East West Strategic Studies

 The Institute for East West Strategic Studies (RIESS) is a think tank, incorporated as a charity registered in the UK since 17 October 1997 under number 1068421.
-RIESS has a strong relationship with the University of Oxford as well as the University of Cambridge with many alumni sitting either in its Advisory Board or in its Board of Trustees.
+RIESS has a strong relationship with the University of Oxford and the University of Cambridge, with many alumni sitting either on its advisory board or on its board of trustees.

 Purpose

 The goal of RIESS is to enhance better communication between East and West at leadership level.
 RIESS used to be hosted by Merton College, Oxford.
 Its permanent seat is now within the premises of the secluded former royal palace of Apethorpe.

-Governance is handled by a Board of Trustees constituted of one permanent director (also called chairman) seconded by two vice-chairmen and includes current and former Presidents (or co-presidents) of the advisory board and two Academic representatives from respectively Oxford and Cambridge Universities.
-RIESS holds periodic seminars on various facets of East West strategic relations using Track II diplomacy and applying Chatham House Rules.
-RIESS is supported by an advisory board constituted of fifty former Ministers and well-known Thought Leaders.
+Governance is handled by a board of trustees constituted of one permanent director (also called chairman) seconded by two vice-chairmen (Owen Matthews and Paul Laikin).
+The Board also includes the current President and former Presidents of the advisory board as well as two Academic representatives from respectively Oxford and Cambridge Universities.

+RIESS is privately funded and free of any political affiliation.

+RIESS holds periodic seminars on various facets of East West strategic relations using Track II diplomacy and applying Chatham House Rule.

+RIESS is supported by an advisory board constituted of fifty former Minister level Thought Leaders.
 Hon.
 Robert Hawke, former Prime Minister of Australia, was President of the advisory board from 2005 to 2019.
-He was succeeded by the Co-Presidency of former Ministers Michele Aliot-Marie and Lord Howell.
+He was succeeded by former French Defence Minister Michele Aliot-Marie.
 Dame Jessica Rawson, then Master of Merton College, Oxford, was Academic Adviser from Oxford University for the period between 2010 and 2015.
 She was succeeded by Prof. Denise Lievesley, Principal of Green Templeton College, Oxford completing her own tenure in 2022.
 Prof. John Coates from Emmanuel College, Cambridge was the Academic Adviser from Cambridge University during the period between 2015 and 2022.
-New academic advisers from both universities will be appointed early 2023.
+New academic advisers from both universities were appointed starting May 2023 namely Lt.Gen.
+Douglas Chalmers, Master of Emmanuel College, Cantab; and, Sir Michael Dixon, Principal of Green Templeton College, Oxon.